Intro to Pranayama: 3 Styles to Get Started

 - If weather and space permits, pranayama practiced outdoors in fresh air is more beneficial.

 - Turn off your phone and every gadget that might be a distraction.

 - You can create a sacred ritual for your pranayama practice.

 - Practice pranayama at the same time every day.

 - Don’t attempt to progress too quickly as you might injure yourself.

 Want to build a pranayama practice in your self-care routine?
-I want to help you with that.
+I want to help you with Introduction to Pranayama.
 Schedule a FREE discovery call here.